Code-Institute-Submissions/Tango-de-Maret/README.md

 * Chrome DevTools: A set of web developer tools built directly into the Google Chrome browser; https://developers.google.com/web/tools/chrome-devtools

-* W3C Markup Validation Service Used to run all html and css code thru a validation process looking for errors; https://validator.w3.org/ https://jigsaw.w3.org/css-validator/validator

 ### Design ###

 A standard layout is fully responsive on mobile devices and larger screens.

-#### Libraries ####
+#### Libraries & Credits ####

 * FontAwesome for social media icons; https://fontawesome.com/
 * Google fonts: "Piazzolla" (body) & "Montserrat" (navigation bar); https://fonts.google.com/
 * Coolors.co generating colors in the same palette; https://coolors.co/
 * Unsplash for photos; https://unsplash.com/photos/Kx2IgM3Q5jA

+### Testing ###

+* W3C Markup Validation Service Used to run all html and css code thru a validation process looking for errors; https://validator.w3.org/ https://jigsaw.w3.org/css-validator/validator; no errors

+* WebDev service used to run the site's URL to test it in all aspects; https://web.dev/;

+### Acknowledgements ###

+1. Code Institute tutors and my mentor Adegbenga Adeye for guiding me to the right track.
+2. Code Institute Slack community for all their patience in beginners questions.
+3. Maret Laanes for providing me with all the necessary information and inspiration.